makersacademy/chitter-challenge/README.md

 - Added Sinatra and Capybara to the gemfile.
 - Added config.ru to allow rackup.
 - Added testing gems and app file to `spec_helper.rb`, also configures Capybara app.
-- Wrote Hello World test to check Sinatra and Capyara all working correctly.
+- Wrote Hello World test to check Sinatra and Capybara all working correctly.
 Red.
 - Created `app.rb` with route for '/' returning Hello World.
 Green.

 ### User Stories 1, 2, 3